oh-haiku/oh-haiku/doc/RAD.md

 - Related requirements:
 F3.1, F3.2

-### T4 Navigational tests

-#### T4.1 Menu
+#### T3.3 Correct rows of a saved haiku

-- Description:
+- Description
-There is a menu
+Shows which rows that are correct of a saved haiku, in the "My saved Haikus"-list

 - Precondition:
-N/A
+T3.1

 - Test steps:
-  1. Start app
+  1. T3.1
-  2. Click Menu button
+  2. T4.2

 - Result state:
-The user is presented with a menu with 4 menu items: login to twitter, help, browse saved haikus and FAQ
+The user is in the My saved Haikus view and there is an image with the haiku that reveals which rows that are correctly written.
+Grey leaves = not valid row.
+Green leaves = correct row.

-- Related requirements
+- Related requirements:
-TODO: should have menu requirements
+F3.1, F3.2

-#### T4.2 Browse haikus
+#### T3.4 Browse haikus

 - Description:
 The user can browse previously saved haikus